vxj9800/bareMetalRP2040/README.md

 The instructions are constantly fetched directly from Flash.
 However, the data, on which the processor is operating, lives in the RAM (Random Access Memory).
 Flash is perfect for always sending information (instructions) to the processor in a linear fashion.
 On the other hand, RAM provides high-speed read and write access to any information present in it, thus being suitable for storing the data.

 There is one more layer of information storage in a processor, known as Registers.
 These containers are an inherent part of the processor.
 They not only store the information, but can also affect the hardware, e.g. activating 3.3V output on a pin of the processor.
-Thus, registers allow activation or deactivation of different hardware aspects sitting around the processor.
+Thus, registers allow activation or deactivation of different hardware components sitting around the processor.

 ### The Address Map
 In a &micro;C, all the components discussed in the previous section (and more known as peripherals) are fit into a single chip (for most cases).
 And, from programming perspective as well, these components live at fixed addresses (pointers) so that they can be accessed easily.
 A list of such addresses for a &micro;C is known as an Address Map.
 The summary of full Address Map of RP2040 is given blow ([RP2040 Datasheet, p.g.
 24](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=25))